 \section{Introduction}

 Modern control systems for applications ranging from autonomous driving and robotics, to critical infrastructures such as power grids, require the system to satisfy a set of ``safe'' operational constraints.
 Control barrier functions (CBFs) have emerged as a popular and powerful framework to design controllers that ensure forward-invariance of a given set of states termed as safe~\cite{ADA-SC-ME-GN-KS-PT:19,WX-CGC-CB:23}.
-CBFs have been used in the constraints of quadratic programs (QPs) associated with the control law in the context of safety filters, where a nominal controller is minimally modified to satisfy the CBF constraint, or in conjunction with control Lyapunov functions (CLFs) in order to guarantee safety and stability.
-While the ability of CBF-based controllers in ensuring safety is well investigated, there is still a limited understanding of how the choice of CBF influences the behavior of the control-affine system under the CBF-based control law.
+CBFs can be used to define affine constraints on the control input.
+These can then be embedded as constraints of quadratic programs (QPs), termed \emph{safety filters}, where a nominal controller is minimally modified to satisfy the CBF constraint, or in conjunction with control Lyapunov functions (CLFs) in order to guarantee safety and stability.
+The ability of CBF-based controllers in ensuring safety is well investigated in the literature.

+However, for any given safe set, there exist multiple CBFs associated with it, and there is still a limited understanding of how the choice of CBF influences the behavior of the control-affine system under the CBF-based control law.
 This paper seeks contributions in this direction by investigating the degree to which the choice of CBF affects the emergence of undesirable equilibria (i.e., spurious equilibria not present in the nominal system and introduced by the CBF-based design) and the local behavior of the closed-loop system.